 Like most things in life, the more we learn, the less simple anything is.
 Fruit is no exception.
 Fruits can be simple, multiple, or aggregate.
-Rather than going too far down that rabbit hole, let me summarize by saying simple fruits develop from a single ovary, multiple fruit forms when separate flowers cluster together, and aggregate fruits are clusters of multiple ovaries from the same flower.
+Rather than going too far down that rabbit hole, let me summarize by saying simple fruits, such as apples and tomatoes, develop from a single ovary.
+Pineapples and figs are multiple fruits, which form when separate flowers cluster together.
+Aggregate fruits, such as raspberries and blackberries, are clusters of multiple ovaries from the same flower.
 Make sense?
-Hang in there, it gets crazier!
-To start, fruits are also classified as either dry or fleshy.
+But wait!
+There's more!
+To start, simple fruits are also classified as either dry or fleshy.

-Dry fruits are not the shriveled backpacking fare variety.
-Dry fruits are made up of dead cells that either split open (dehiscent fruit) or stay closed (indehiscent fruit).
+Dry simple fruits are not the shriveled backpacking fare variety.
+Dry fruits are made up of dead cells that either split open (dehiscent) or stay closed (indehiscent).
 Dehiscent fruits include hazelnuts, walnuts, pecans, sunflowers, corn, and wheat.
-Indehiscent fruits include beans and peas, dill, poppies, and even cotton!
+Indehiscent fruits include beans and peas and other legumes, dill, poppies, and even cotton!